Hannah Brown: Personal life

 Brown began dating Adam Woolard in early 2021.
-The pair made their relationship official in February 2021 with a Valentine's Day tribute.
+They got engaged in August 2023.
+They were legally married on June 21, 2025, in Tennessee, followed by a ceremonial wedding on July 26, 2025, in France.

 On May 16, 2020, Brown sang the lyrics of "Rockstar", a song by rapper DaBaby that included a racial slur, on Instagram Live.
 She was criticized by numerous media outlets, as well as other well-known cast members of The Bachelor, including former Bachelorette Rachel Lindsay.
 After initially denying that she used the slur, Brown issued a written apology on Instagram the next day promising "to do better".
 Two weeks later, she made another, much longer apology on Instagram that was well received.

-Brown wrote an autobiographical book titled God Bless This Mess: Learning to Live and Love Through Life's Best (and Worst) Moments.
-She opens up about her struggles with depression, body image and more in the book, and details the joys and frustrations that have accompanied her newfound celebrity.